MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 ```

 ### -AllowCloudRecordingForCalls
-Determines whether cloud recording is allowed in a user's 1:1 call.
-Set this to TRUE to allow the user to be able to record 1:1 calls.
-Set this to FALSE to prohibit the user from recording 1:1 calls.
+Determines whether cloud recording is allowed in a user's 1:1 Teams or PSTN calls.
+Set this to True to allow the user to be able to record 1:1 calls.
+Set this to False to prohibit the user from recording 1:1 calls.

 ```yaml
 Type: Boolean